 Lifelong Kindergarten does not require an explicit portfolio submission, but we are always interested to see examples of projects that you have worked on.
 The best way to share examples of your work is to include relevant URLs in your application.

 What projects and themes will the Lifelong Kindergarten group be working on over the next few years?

 What careers do Lifelong Kindergarten graduates usually pursue?

-Lifelong Kindergarten alums have gone on to many different careers.
+Lifelong Kindergarten alums have gone on to many different types of careers.
 Some have become professors at universities (in computer science, communications, or education departments), some have worked at large companies (including Google and Microsoft), while others have started their own companies.